assaultcube/AC/source/vcpp/buildEnv/INSTALLER README.txt

 License:

-The installer script if free to use for any other purpose.
+The installer script is free to use for any other purpose.
 However you MUST NOT make your installer look like an official AssaultCube release, therefore DO NOT use the official AssaultCube media to redistribute your own work.